ICESAT-2HackWeek/preliminary/_episodes/02-JupyterHub-basics.md

 When you start your own instance of Pangeo you will have access to your own virtual drive space.
 No other Pangeo users will be able to see or access your data files.
 Next we will explain how you can upload files to your virtual drive space and how to save files from Pangeo back to another location, such as GitHub or your own local laptop drive.

 First we'll show you how to pull some files from GitHub into your virtual drive space.
-This will be a common task druing the hackweek: at the start of each tutorial we'll ask you to "clone" (make a copy of) the GitHub repository corresponding to the specific tutorial being taught into your Pangeo drive space.
+This will be a common task during the hackweek: at the start of each tutorial we'll ask you to "clone" (make a copy of) the GitHub repository corresponding to the specific tutorial being taught into your Pangeo drive space.

 To do this, we will need to interface with the file system of Pangeo.
 Pangeo is deployed in a Linux operating system and we will need to open a terminal within Pangeo to manage our files.
 There are two ways to do this: (1) Navigate to the "File" menu, choose "New" and then "Terminal" or (2) click on the "terminal" button in JupyterLab: